-- ☑ Doctors should constantly remind themselves of what their values and passions are, and seek environments/work that align with them. - Teams should strive to appreciate different motivators and values and ensure job crafting can allow team members to do enough meaningful work that aligns with their values.

-Organisations should strive to offer support and resources to allow teams and individuals to perform ethical and safe work with flexibility for job crafting embedded in the culture.
+- ✓ Teams should strive to appreciate different motivators and values and ensure job crafting can allow team members to do enough meaningful work that aligns with their values and passions. - Organisations should strive to offer support and resources to allow teams and individuals to perform ethical and safe work with flexibility for job crafting embedded in the culture.